Skip to content

 Type Description

-A pandas DataFrame parsed from the stdout of the underlying shell.
+A DataFrame parsed from the stdout of the underlying shell.

 Source code in janitor/io.py